AI & LLM Glossary

 -

 ParameterA single number inside a neural network.
-LLMs have billions of parameters — the bigger the count, the more capable (usually).
+LLMs have billions of parameters - The bigger the count, the more capable (usually).

 -